binomialhq/poly/doc/SPECIFICATION.md

 sub-delims              = "!" / "$" / "&" / "'" / "(" / ")" / "*" / "+" / "," / ";" / "="
 ```

-A Path corresponds to a URI `path` component, as per secition 3.3 of the
+A Path corresponds to a URI `path` component, as per section 3.3 of the
 [RFC 3986](https://tools.ietf.org/html/rfc3986) specification, with the
 exception that paths must start with a forward slash (`/`), unlike the
 original RFC, which allows a path to begin with a segment.
 Paths can also